NeighborhoodGuard/ftp_upload/FTP_Upload/doc/DeveloperNotes.md

 >*incoming_directory*/*date*/*location*/*image_name*.jpg
 >

+In production, this directory would be where the camera(s) would deliver the *date*/*location*/*image_name*.jpg files so that they can be uploaded with the cloud server.

-The tests also set up a "processed" directory into which FTP_Upload will place the images (with the same pathname structure) once the images have been uploaded to the FTP server.
+The tests also set up a "processed" directory into which FTP_Upload will place the images (with the same pathname structure) once the images have been uploaded to the local test FTP ("cloud") server.

-Finally, the test code sets up a directory to be the destination directory that the FTP server will use as the root of the file tree created by the process of FTP_Upload uploading the test image files.
+Finally, the test code sets up a directory to be the destination directory that the local test FTP server will use as the root of the file tree created by the process of FTP_Upload uploading the test image files.